-In the evaluation phase the test subject rated the difference of one virtual loudspeaker pair and one real loudspeaker pair using a computer mouse and the user interface shown in Appendix A. The test subject could switch between the headphones and the loudspeakers at any time.
-Pressing the play button started the audio clip from the beginning but switching between the virtual and real loudspeakers was instantaneous.
-The test subjects were able to adjust the volumes of the virtual and real loudspeakers to equalize the loudnesses and was advised to do so if perceived loudnesses were not the same.
+In the evaluation phase the test subject rated the difference of one virtual loudspeaker pair and one real loudspeaker pair using a computer mouse and the user interface shown in Fig. 11.
+The test subject could switch between headphones and loudspeakers at any time.
+Pressing the play button started the audio clip from the beginning, but switching between virtual and real loudspeakers was instantaneous.
+The test subjects were able to adjust the volumes of the virtual and real loudspeakers to equalize the loudnesses and were advised to do so if perceived loudnesses were not the same.
 There was no time limit.
 When one case was rated, the test subject could move on by pressing the next button.
 The order of the samples was randomized for each test subject.
-The first case was an extra case for test subject training only, and it was excluded in the analysis.
+The first case was an additional case for test subject training only, and it was excluded from the analysis.